 Skip to main content

-Main tax innovations introduced by Law 28/2022, of December 21, to promote the ecosystem of emerging companies
+Main tax changes introduced by Law 28/2022, of December 21, to promote the ecosystem of emerging companies

-Law 28/2022 to promote the ecosystem of emerging companies has been published in the BOE of December 22.
+Law 28/2022 on the promotion of the startup ecosystem was published in the BOE on December 22.

 The Third Final Provision of Law 28/2022, of December 21, introduces the following modifications with effect from January 1, 2023 in Law 35/2006, of November 28, on Personal Income Tax